Last Updated on March 14, 2021 by Julia Wilson

 American Shorthairs are an independent breed they like to be around you, but not on you or in your face constantly.
 A perfect companion for the family who enjoys the company of a cat who likes to be around, but not constantly needing attention.
 Females are more active than their male counterparts.

-This is a breed who gets along well with children and adults alike.
+This is a breed that gets along well with children and household pets.

 American Shorthairs require weekly grooming to get rid of loose hairs.